Tux/Release-Checklist/Checklist.md

 # File naming

-Don not make it hard for people and modules to use the files in your distribution by using spaces and special characters in file names.
+Do not make it hard for people and modules to use the files in your distribution by using spaces and special characters in file names.
 Also try to not use overly long names and deep directory structures.